corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 plus the number of food rewards they received since then influenced the results.

-#### H3b: The consistency of behavioral flexibility in individuals across contexts (context 1=reversal learning on colored tubes, context 2=multi-access box, context 3=reversal learning on touch screen) indicates their ability to generalize across contexts.
+#### H3b: The consistency of behavioral flexibility in individuals across contexts (context 1=reversal learning on colored tubes, context 2=multi-access boxes, context 3=reversal learning on touch screen) indicates their ability to generalize across contexts.

-Individual consistency of behavioral flexibility is defined as the number of trials to reverse a color preference being strongly positively correlated within individuals with the latency to solve new loci on the multi-access box and with the number of trials to reverse a color preference on a touch screen (total number of touch screen reversals = 5 per bird).
+Individual consistency of behavioral flexibility is defined as the number of trials to reverse a color preference being strongly positively correlated within individuals with the latency to solve new loci on each of the multi-access boxes, and with the number of trials to reverse a color preference on a touch screen (total number of touch screen reversals = 5 per bird).